 While it may not have the power of some of the other battery trimmers, it’s light so it’s easy to maneuver with precision and holding it for 20 or 30 minutes is easily managed.

 We like that pre-wound spools are available for this trimmer.
 No more fussing with re-spooling.
-Also, the automatic line feed is a lot easier than having to bump the head.
+Also, the easyfeed feeds the line by pressing a button on the controls rather than having to bump the head.

-If you like the idea of having one tool for a number of different jobs then you’ll love the WORX GT2.0.
-You get a battery trimmer, edger and mini-mower all in one.
+If you like the idea of having one tool for a number of different jobs then you’ll love the WORX WG191.
+You get a battery trimmer and edger all in one.

-The battery only lasts around 30 minutes but for a small to medium yard that should be plenty.
-The charger isn’t the quickest so be prepared to be patient.
+The battery only lasts around 45 minutes but for a small to medium yard that should be plenty.
+The charger will have your battery fully charged in around 90 minutes which is pretty quick.

-At just over 6 pounds this is the lightest battery trimmer we reviewed.
-The low price tag also makes this the cheapest battery trimmer we reviewed.
-It’s not going to cope with thick brush but if you want a versatile battery trimmer at a low price then get this one.
+At just over 6 pounds this is the lightest battery string trimmer we reviewed.
+It’s not going to cope with really thick brush but if you want a versatile battery trimmer at a low price then get this one.